ACM-VIT/Dawn/README.md

 # Dawn
 Starter pack for Machine Learning and related fields, an initiative by the members of ACM-VIT student chapter.
 The repo contains learning concepts and insights on ML and AI

+# Artificial Intelligence
+This folder contains introductory notes and resources for people wanting to begin with learning AI.
+If you're not sure which specific domain to choose, <b>< ahref="Artificial Intelligence">start here</a></b>.

 ## Image Processing|Augmented Reality
 This folder contains a document of starter projects for IP|AR.
 More projects and their implementations will be added in the future.
 Get started by clicking [here](./ImageProcessing_AugmentedReality).